 This roadmap provides the big picture view of the development path for the iModel.js platform, and the relative priorities along the path.

 We will use the following themes (that may be adjusted from time-to-time according to your input) to drive the evolution of iModel.js:

-- Be the open platform for Infrastructure Digital Twins for melding data from iModels, GIS data,and reality data with the magnitude of other data sources of digital twins into a seamless user experience.
+- Be the open platform for Infrastructure Digital Twins for federating BIM Models, GIS data, reality data, IT and OT into a single pane of glass for a seamless user experience.

 - Be cloud provider, operating system, and browser neutral to the extent possible.

 - Performance, scalability, security, and stability are our paramount concerns.